kevin931/CytofDR/docs/source/quickstart.rst

 better!
 Obviously, if you have read `our paper <https://doi.org/10.1101/2022.04.26.489549>`_, you know that UMAP is pretty good at what it does when compared to PCA and tSNE!

+If you desire to use your own metrics and use our ranking methods, be sure to read `Custom DR Evaluations <https://cytofdr.readthedocs.io/en/latest/tutorial/custom.html>`_ tutorial for details on how you can do so.

 ----------------